-Welcome to the Bible study section of our ministry!
-We believe spending time in God’s Word and discovering to discern truth for ourselves is the most important part of Naomi’s Table.
-We encourage you to use these podcasts and notes for your own personal study, or with girls, teens and women around your own table.
+Spending time in God’s Word and discovering to discern truth for ourselves is the most important part of Naomi’s Table.
+We encourage you to use the Bible Study podcasts and notes for your own personal study, or with girls, teens and women around your own table.

 Each Bible study teacher has her own style, but we all use the inductive study method, a process that helps you learn systematically by:

 1. Observation: Answer the question, what does this book, chapter, verse say?
 As you read, interrogate the text by learning to ask the questions: who, what, when, where, why & how (the 5w’s & h).
 Who is speaking?
 What is he saying?
 What was going on?
 What was the writer/speaker concerned about?
 When did the action occur?
 Who is he writing to?
 Where is the action taking place?
 Why did he say what he said?
 Why was he writing (purpose)?
 How did the recipients respond?
 And so on!
 As you read, learn to ask questions.

 2. Interpretation: To get a complete and more in depth understanding of what is being said in the text being studied, it is good to go to other verses in the Bible that deal with the same subject and see what they say.
 These are called cross-references.
 If you really want to discover truth for yourself, you should learn to do word studies that give you a more specific meaning of what the Hebrew or Greek word means.
 You use a concordance and a Bible dictionary.
 Many of the online Bible sites include these.
 Check out those suggested on our website.
 After you study the scripture, then it can be helpful to go to recommended commentaries of known good Bible teachers.
 They will help you to know if you are on track in your thinking… and often add some great cross references and application to your study.